Oliveoilollie/Livs_Xmonad_Config/README.md

-# AcreetionOS_Xmonad
+# a really simple xmonad config, using xmobar.
-the xmonad verison of acreetionOS. fast n light
+## it is not complete but it is useable. its gonna be used in the xmonad iso